blank-183/login-system/README.md

 ### User Registration
 This is the user interface for registration.
 The user must complete every field in order to avoid an error message from showing.

-Other things to do in order to avoid the error message from displaying:
+Other things to consider in order to avoid the error message from displaying:
 - There are length limits for each field.
 Input should not be too lengthy.
 - User must enter a valid email
 - Email must be unique